 Microsoft’s free Windows 10 upgrade offer is over–or is it?
 There’s still a way to activate Windows 10 with a Windows 7, 8, or 8.1 key, in addition to Microsoft’s accessibility offer.

-Update: We originally wrote this article in 2016, but this upgrade trick still works in 2019!
+Update: We originally wrote this article in 2016, but this upgrade trick still works as of January 14, 2020.

 You Can Still Use an Old Key with the Anniversary Update